Infrared problem in perturbative quantum field theory: Introduction

 \section{Introduction}

 Quantum electrodynamics (QED) is one of the best tested theory known in physics.
 The success of QED is to large extent based on very accurate theoretical predictions of the anomalous magnetic moments of leptons and transition frequencies between various energy levels in light hydrogenlike atoms.
-In contrast to other sectors of the standard model the scattering experiments do not constitute the most stringent tests of QED.
-In fact, the state of the art theoretical description of the scattering processes in QED is still not completely satisfactory from the conceptual point of view.
-Because of the long-range character of interactions mediated by massless photons the standard construction of the scattering matrix is plagued by infrared (IR) divergences~\cite{bloch1937note}.
-In view of these problems, one usually abandons the definition of the scattering matrix and computes only the so-called inclusive cross sections~\cite{yennie1961infrared,weinberg1965infrared} which are obtained by a formal summation over all outgoing states with arbitrary photon configurations whose total energy is below the sensitivity of the detector.
-For most practical applications the inclusive cross sections provide a fairly satisfactory description of the scattering event.
-Yet, it is possible to imagine experiments in which this description proves to be incomplete.
-For example, it is not possible to describe the memory effect such as a shift of a trajectory of a charged particle moving in a weak low-frequency electromagnetic field~\cite{staruszkiewicz1981gauge,herdegen2012infrared} without using some IR finite scattering matrix.
-It would be also challenging to study a quantum analog of the memory effect predicted in classical electrodynamics~\cite{bieri2013electromagnetic,garfinkle2017memory,strominger2017lectures} without having a full scattering theory in QED at hand.
-It seems that the soft photons, which are treated as a mere background in the approach based on the inclusive cross sections, do play a physical role.
+In contrast to other sectors of the standard model the scattering experiments do not constitute the most stringent tests of QED and, as a matter of fact, the state of the art theoretical description of the scattering processes in QED is still far from satisfactory.
+One of the long-standing fundamental open problems in QED is the definition of the scattering operator.
+Because of the long-range character of interactions mediated by massless photons the standard method of constructing this operator is plagued by infrared (IR) divergences~\cite{bloch1937note}.
+In view of these problems, one usually abandons the definition of the scattering matrix and computes only the so-called inclusive cross sections~\cite{yennie1961infrared,weinberg1965infrared}.
+Although, this pragmatic approach is sufficient for most applications, it is not fully satisfactory.
+The physical interpretation of the inclusive cross sections is obscure since their construction relies on the use of charged states with sharp momenta which do not exist in the theory without the IR regulator.
+Moreover, the inclusive cross sections provide only partial information about the scattering process.
+There are processes that cannot be described without using the scattering matrix.
+An example of such a process is a shift of a trajectory of a charged particle moving in a weak low-frequency electromagnetic field~\cite{staruszkiewicz1981gauge,herdegen2012infrared}.
+It would be also challenging to study a quantum analogs of the memory effects predicted in classical electrodynamics~\cite{bieri2013electromagnetic,garfinkle2017memory,strominger2017lectures} without having a full scattering theory in QED at hand.
+The inclusive cross sections are completely insensitive to the IR degrees of freedom.
+Yet such degrees of freedom can be of physical importance.
 Indeed, Hawking, Perry and Strominger~\cite{hawking2016soft} have argued recently that it is possible to solve the black hole information paradox using the IR degrees of freedom of the gravitational field.
 The significance of the soft degrees of freedom has been also recently observed by a number of authors who studied the relation between the Weinberg soft photon theorem~\cite{weinberg1965infrared} and the so-called large gauge transformations~\cite{gabai2016large,campiglia2015asymptotic} (a more complete list of references can be found in the lecture notes \cite{strominger2017lectures}).
 The recent revival of interest in the IR degrees of freedom calls for a construction of the scattering matrix in QED in which these degrees of freedom are properly taken into account.